andrewburger/andrewburger.github.io/README.md

 ## Goals

 * Be accurate, non-judgmental, and understandable.
-* Express facts and personal opinion as a contribution toward an informed discussion or debate.
+* Share expertise, experiences, and personal opinion as a contribution toward an informed discussion or debate.
-* Not participate or engage in negative online behavior such as: shaming, bullying, flame wars, or character attacks.
+* Do not start or participate in negative online behavior such as: shaming, bullying, flame wars, defamation, slander, etc.
 * Collaborate with and reinforce other best practices and standards projects.
 * Not comprehensive.
-Seems like an odd goal, but the author is only a human with good intention and plenty of imperfections.
-It attempts to filters down to a small list of ideals that matter.
+Seems like an odd goal, but the author is only a human with good intentions and plenty of imperfections.
+Let's filter down to a small list of ideals that matter.

 ## License